tricialabbao/tricialabbao/README.md

 ## Hi there, I'm Tricia A. Labbao!
-I am a dedicated student with a passion for [your field of interest or major].
+I am a dedicated student with a passion for Computer Studies.
 Throughout my academic journey, I have focused on developing skills in critical thinking, teamwork, practicing programming.
 I am a strong believer in learning and self-improvement.
 I always seek knowledge and skills, and I'm looking forward to making connections with people as we set out on this exciting journey together!

 ## Education